georgfedermann/ValueChainSimulator/README.md

 The value chain consists of 0 or more work centers.
 Each work center performs a step in creating the product of the value chain.

-It takes each work center a configurable time to perform its tasks.

 It can be configured if a given work center takes a constant time each time it performs its tasks or whether there is a random variation in the execution time.